-Listen to the child, allowing the child to tell what has happened in their own way and at their own pace.
+Listen to the child, allowing the child to tell you what has happened in their own way and at their own pace.
 Staff must not interrupt a child who is freely recalling significant events.
 Remain calm.
-Be reassuring and supportive, endeavouring not torespond emotionally.
-Not ask leading questions.
+Be reassuring and supportive, endeavouring not to respond emotionally.

+Do not ask leading questions.
 Staff are reminded to ask questions only when seeking clarification about something the child may have said or to gain sufficient information to know that this is a safeguarding concern.
 Staff are trained to use TED; Tell, Explain, Describe.